ebullient/ttrpg-convert-cli/README.md

 - Folks familar with command line tools can add the `bin` directory to their path to make the command available from anywhere.
 - _MacOS permission checking_ (unverified executable): `xattr -r -d com.apple.quarantine <path/to>/ttrpg-convert`

-**Looking for a different method?** See [Alternate ways to run the CLI](docs/alternateRun.md) for more options to download and run the CLI.
+**Looking for a different method?** See [Other ways to run the CLI](docs/alternateRun.md) for more options to download and run the CLI.

 ## 🔮 Recommendations for using the CLI